Logic: an Art of Thinking, a Branch of Mathematics

 1.5 Classical logic

-Classical logic (or traditional logic, according to Prior 1967) is by nature a formal logic: it is one of the revolutionary merits of Aristotle to have introduced a systematic use of variables.
-Classical logic includes a set of theses and techniques that synthesize proposals of Aristotelian, Stoic or Medieval origin.
+Classical logic (or traditional logic, according to Prior, 1967) is by nature a formal logic.
+One of Aristotle’s revolutionary contributions is the introduction of a systematic use of variables.
+Classical logic includes a set of theses and techniques that synthesize proposals of Aristotelian, Stoic or medieval origin.
 It consists of two parts:

-— The logic of analyzed propositions or predicate calculus, and the theory of the syllogism.
+— The logic of analyzed propositions also known as predicate calculus, and the theory of the syllogism.

-—The logic of unanalyzed propositions or propositional calculus, which deals with the construction, using logical connectives, and with of complex propositions from simple or complex propositions, and with the determination of valid formulas (logical laws, tautologies).
+—The logic of unanalyzed propositions or propositional calculus, deals with 1) constructing complex propositions from simple or complex propositions, using logical connectives, and 2) determining of valid formulas (logical laws or tautologies).

-Non-contradiction, “non-(P and non-P)”; a proposition cannot be both true and false.
+— Principle of non-contradiction, “non-(P and non-P)”; a proposition cannot be both true and false, that is « non-(P and non-P) ».

-Excluded middle (excluded third), “either (P or non-P)”; a proposition must be true or false.
+Excluded middle (excluded third) principle, “Either (P or non-P)”; a proposition must be either true or false.

-Identitya = a”, and its practical consequences, such as the principle of indiscernibility and intersubstitutability of the identicals, and the unicity and stability of meaning of the logical symbols in the same universe of discourse (same reasoning).
+Identity,a = a”, and its practical consequences, such as the principles of indiscernibility and intersubstitutability of the identicals, and the unicity and stability of the meaning of the logical symbols in the same universe of discourse (same reasoning).

-Contemporary logic no longer considers these principles as laws of thought, but as possible axioms, among others.
+Contemporary logic no longer considers these principles to be laws of thought, but rather as possible axioms, among others.

-The contemporary era has seen the multiplication of “unconventional” logical formalisms, sometimes inspired by certain phenomena of ordinary language that are not taken into account by classical logic, such as time or modality.
+The contemporary era has seen the multiplication of “unconventional” logical formalisms, some of which draw from phenomena of ordinary language that were not considered by classical logic, such as time or modality.

 2. Logic: An Art of Thinking, a Branch of Mathematics